 Funding Instrument Type: Grant.
-Category of Funding Activity: ISS Income Security and Social Services.
-Anticipated Total Priority Area Funding: \$250,000 in FY2004.
+Anticipated Total Priority Area Funding: \$200,000 in FY2004.
 Anticipated Number of Awards: One.

-Ceiling on Amount of Individual Awards: \$250,000 per budget period.
+Ceiling on Amount of Individual Awards: \$200,000 per Budget Period.

-An application that exceeds the upper value of the dollar range specified will be considered "non-responsive" and be returned to the applicant without further review.
+An application that exceeds the upper value of the dollar range specified will be considered "non-responsive" and will be returned to the applicant without further review.

-Floor on Amount of Individual Awards: None.
+Floor of Individual Award Amounts: None.

-Average Projected Award Amount: \$250,000 per budget period.
+Average Projected Award Amount: \$200,000 per Budget Period.

-Project Periods for Award: This announcement is inviting applications for project periods up to two years.
-Awards, on a competitive basis, will be for a one-year budget period, although project may be for two years.
-Applications for continuation grants beyond the one-year budget period but within the two year project period will be entertained in subsequent years on a noncompetitive basis, subject to availability of funds, satisfactory progress of the grantee and a determination that continued funding would be in the best interest of the Government.
+Project Period for Award: This announcement is soliciting applications for project periods of up to two years.
+The initial grant award, on a competitive basis, will be for a 12-month budget period.
+The award of continuation funding beyond the first budget period will be subject to the availability of funds, satisfactory progress by the grantee and a determination that continued funding would be in the best interests of the government.